storyblok/storyblok-demo-ecommerce-storefront/README.md

 - `lead`: editorial, for describing the selected products;
 - `products`: list of selected products.
 The products are selected manually by the content editor via the Storyblok UI.
 The Field plugin retrieves the products directly from the Swell commerce
 - `background_color`: pick a color from `eCommerce Background Colors` data source, for the background;
-- Cols: number of columns used for listing products in a kind of grid.
+- `cols`: number of columns used for listing products in a kind of grid.

 ### Banner listing categories

-Frontend File: `storyblok/FeaturedArticlesSection.vue`
+- Frontend File: `storyblok/FeaturedArticlesSection.vue`;
-Stroyblok component: `featured-articles-section`
+- Stroyblok component: `featured-articles-section`;
+- For: articles.

 Fields:
-- `headline`: for the editorial purpose (for example, Latest additions, "Our Stories" or "Best articles")
+- `headline`: title of the block for selected articles (for example, "Important additions", "Our Stories" or "Best articles")
-- `lead`: editorial, for describing the articles
+- `lead`: editorial, for describing the selected articles
 - `articles`: list of selected articles.
 The articles are selected manually by the content editor via the Storyblok UI.
-- Background Color: pick a color from the list for the background
+- `background_color`: pick a color from `eCommerce Background Colors` data source, for the background;
-- Cols: number of columns used for listing articles in a kind of grid.
+- `cols`: number of columns used for listing products in a kind of grid.

 ### Categories listing

-Frontend File: `storyblok/ecommerce/FeaturesCategories.vue`
+- Frontend File: `storyblok/ecommerce/FeaturesCategories.vue`;
-Stroyblok component: `featured-categories`
+- Stroyblok component: `featured-categories`;
+- For: products.

 Fields:
 - `headline`: for the editorial purpose (for example, "By Style")
 - `lead`: editorial, for describing the categories
-- Background Color: pick a color from the list for the background
+- `background_color`: pick a color from `eCommerce Background Colors` data source, for the background;
-- Cols: number of columns used for listing categories in a kind of grid.
+- `cols`: number of columns used for listing products in a kind of grid.

 ## Pages